 No clothing may promote alcohol, drugs, cigarettes or be offensive in any way.
 Non-uniform shirts may be t-shirts or collar shirts.
-Tank tops, spaghetti straps, ripped, or frayed shirts are not allowed.
+Tank tops, spaghetti straps, ripped, cropped, or frayed shirts are not allowed to be worn alone.
 Non-uniform shorts or pants may be denim or other material and must not be frayed or have holes.
 Cut-offs or frayed hems are not permitted.
 Pants may not be "sagging" at any time.
 Skirts, shorts and/or dresses must be knee length.
-Flip-flops, strapless sandals, baggy sweat pants, and pajama bottoms are NOT allowed.
+Flip-flops, strapless sandals, baggy sweatpants, and pajama bottoms are NOT allowed due to gym/recess needs.
 All other regular uniform rules apply.
 Anything students possess or wear must not be contrary to the philosophy of the school or the teachings of the Catholic Church.
-Decisions on what constitutes inappropriate dress will rest with the administration of the school and school pants need to be purchased in the office.
+Decisions on what constitutes inappropriate dress will rest with the administration of the school.